 Economics 2 is a four-unit course.
-There are three hours of lecture per week (Tuesday and Thursday, 3:30-5:00 in 2050 Valley Life Sciences Building) and one hour of discussion section.
+There are three hours of lecture per week (Tuesday and Thursday, 3:30-5:00 in 155 Dwinelle Hall) and one hour of discussion section.
 Incomplete slides for lecture will be available before class for those who would like to print them out and take notes that way.
-Discussion sections are led by graduate student instructors and are devoted primarily to highlighting important topics from lecture, reviewing difficult material, discussing real-world applications, and working through examples.
+Discussion sections are led by graduate student instructors and are devoted primarily to highlighting important topics from lecture, reviewing difficult material, working through problems, and answering questions.